pavel-grigorev/spring-icomponent/README.md

 An object of type `MethodMetadata` is passed to `MethodHandler` and `MethodHandlerResolver` providing useful information on a method being called or resolved.

-Method metadata includes information about annotations declared on the method itself, its parameters, return type and `throws` declarations.
-Annotation information comes in the form of Spring's `MergedAnnotations` class, which collects all declared annotations along with meta-annotations.
+Method metadata includes information about the annotations declared on the method itself, its parameters, return type and `throws` declarations.
+Annotation information comes in the form of Spring's `MergedAnnotations` object.

-The framework takes its best effort to resolve generic variables into concrete types in the method return type, parameter types and `throws` declarations.
-Method metadata includes information about the resolved types as well.
+The framework makes an effort to resolve all generic variables into the concrete types in the method return type, parameter types and `throws` declarations.
+The information about the resolved types is included in the method metadata.
 There are situations when the actual type can not be resolved.
 In this case `getResolvedType()` returns `Object.class`.

 Given the class structure: